Dylancer1998/awesome-visual-localization-papers/README.md

 <details>
 <summary> <b>【Real-time self-localization from panoramic images on mobile devices】</b> Clemens Arth.
 ISMAR, 2011. </summary>
-<b> More detailed notes in the notes branch.</b> This paper focused on the outdoor scene.
+This paper focused on the outdoor scene.
 The differences of the method and traditional methods are using image stiching to get panoramic images.
 </details>
 <details>
 <summary> <b>【Parallel Tracking and Mapping on a Camera Phone】</b> ISMAR, 2009.</summary>